 Quizzes & Exams will be conducted online comprising of take-home quizzes as well as exams.
 Final Exam will be on the date and timing as per the University Final exam schedule.

-Evaluation and feedback will be provided primarily through online means, although for some assignments your instructor will provide feedback in class.
+Evaluation and feedback will be provided through online means.